 Finn’s novel just published this January, debuting in the No. 1 spot on The New York Times bestseller list.
 That is a pretty quick turnaround for a book to go from shelves to the big screen.
 So, what makes this story so intriguing?

 The Woman in the Window revolves around… a woman in a window.
-Fancy that!
 Protagonist Dr. Anna Fox — a former child psychiatrist and current agoraphobic — spends her days in her NYC townhouse drinking and watching old movies.
 She also watches her neighbors, obsessively…

 When a new family moves in across the street, Dr. Fox witnesses an unsettling event… at least she thinks she saw something.